ExodusMovement/schemasafe/README.md

 ## Performance

-`@exodus/schemasafe` uses code generation to turn a JSON schema into javascript code that is easily optimizeable by v8.
+`@exodus/schemasafe` uses code generation to turn a JSON schema into javascript code that is easily optimizeable by v8 and [extremely fast](https://github.com/ebdrup/json-schema-benchmark).

-See [Performance](./doc/Performance.md) for information on options that might affect performace both ways.
+See [Performance](./doc/Performance.md) for information on options that might affect performance both ways.

 ## Previous work